vaslabs/VSerializer/README.md

 fast as possible.
 The aim of this library is to automate the whole process and replace ideally the default serialization mechanism.

 That can achieve:
-- Lazy compression and decompression on the fly to keep volatile memory usage low for objects that are not used frequently (e.g. cached objects with low hit/miss ratio.
+- Lazy compression and decompression on the fly to keep volatile memory usage low for objects that are not used frequently (e.g. cached objects with low hit/miss ratio).
 - Occupying less persistent memory when saving objects on disk.